brainvisa/morphologist/doc/sphinx/user/index.rst

 Installation
 ------------

-Users distributions are available on http://brainvisa.info
+* Users distributions are available on http://brainvisa.info
+* For now, `SPM (FIL, UK) <http://www.fil.ion.ucl.ac.uk/spm/>`_ is required for the normalization step.
+It needs to be installed separately and setup in Morphologist configuration.
+SPM8 or SPM12 are supported, both with either the regular matlab version or the *standalone* compiled one.

+In the future we will allow normalization using FSL or other internal tools, but for the first release SPM is a requirement.

 Starting the program